 Between Tongan feasts, roadside fruit stalls and artisanal factory tours, foodie experiences on Tongatapu are easy enough to find.
 Here are just some suggestions to tickle your tastebuds…

-Go to a Tongan Feast & Dinner Show
+Go to a Tongan Feast and Dinner Show

 The most foodie experiences outside of Nuku’alofa are the Tongan dinner shows complete with a grand feast.
 Tongan feasts are known across the South Pacific for their grand scale, which you’ll experience when going to any of the dinner shows, such as at Oholei Resort & Hina Cave or the Vakaloa Beach Resort.
 Both shows have an array of up to 30 different dishes made with local seafood, yams, taro, sweet potatoes and cassava.
 Learn more about the shows in The Best Cultural Shows on Tongatapu.

 Browse the Local Markets and Stalls